-Key Audit Matters
+Key Audit Matter

-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current year.
-These matters were addressed in the context of our audit of the consolidated financial statements as a whole, prepared under the conditions mentioned above, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matter is a matter that, in our professional judgment, was of most significance in our audit of the consolidated financial statements of the current year ended.
+This matter were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.